k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 Studio provides 2 methods to view an LUI data:

-1. **Table Data Viewer**, Lets you an easy and quick way to look at each table's content data, by navigate between the LU tables which are shown at the schema diagram.
+1. **Table Data Viewer** - gives an insight into each table's content data in an easy and quick way, by navigating between the LU tables that are shown in the schema diagram.
-2. **Data Viewer**, Lets you building queries and execute them.
-This can be useful in case you wish to create cross tables queries.
+2. **Data Viewer** - allows to build queries and execute them.
+This can be useful in case of cross-table queries creation.